jestjs/jest/docs/API.md

 });
 ```

+The default for `numDigits` is 2, which has proved to be a good default in most cases.

 ### `.toBeDefined()`

 Use `.toBeDefined` to check that a variable is not undefined.
 For example, if you just want to check that a function `fetchNewFlavorIdea()` returns *something*, you can write: